hackdaymanifesto/site/index.markdown

 number of connections from your IP range; they may have an existing process that you should use.

+For Freenode, email [iline@freenode.net](mailto:iline@freenode.net) with dates, expected number of attendees and IP addresses if possible.

 ### QoS and Monitoring

 Traffic shaping and monitoring should be employed to help prevent a few users